 You might notice that Citi ThankYou doesn’t have any hotel transfer partners.
 Anyone looking to redeem their points for hotel stays can redeem their points through the Citi ThankYou portal, which offers many hotel options including boutique and non-chain hotels.
 For example, Jasmin redeemed points from her Citi Premier card for a luxury stay at the Conrad Tokyo.

 One area where Citi struggles is with domestic flights.
 They don’t have major partners like American Airlines, Delta, United Airlines or Southwest.
 That said, you can transfer Citi ThankYou points to partners which are part of an airline alliance, then redeem miles for any airline within that alliance.
-For instance, you can transfer Citi points to Singapore Airlines or Avianca to book United Airlines flights.
+For instance, you can transfer Citi points to Singapore Airlines, Avianca or Turkish Airlines to book United Airlines flights.

 Example: Business-class awards with Avianca LifeMiles